Posted on 31st October, 2016 by Elle Brown

-Where skills involve the comprehension of the spoken word, such as with call centre training or public speaking, spoken word audio might well be a component of the learning.
+Where skills involve the comprehension of the spoken word, such as with call center training or public speaking, spoken word audio might well be a component of the learning.

-Another strong feature of the narrative flow of programmes is feedback in the form of formative or summative assessment.
+Another strong feature of the narrative flow of learning programs is feedback in the form of formative or summative assessment.
 Audio feedback can be quite powerful psychologically.
 It can be used to reinforce positive feedback, even when there is no core narration in the presentation material.

 In general, sound effects have the role of enhancing visuals.
-This is fine in games and entertainment, but within elearning, sound effects such as beeps accompanying input have been found to drive learners mad and have now disappeared.
+This is fine in games and entertainment, but within eLearning, sound effects such as beeps accompanying input have been found to distract learners and have now disappeared.

 Moreno and Mayer (2000) compared an instructive, narrated animation on hydraulics, with and without environmental sound effects.
 Those who saw the version without sound effects scored higher than those who heard the sound version.
 When background music was added, the results for that group were even worse.

-There are, of course, acceptable contexts for sound effects, such as quizzes, specially designed games and educational programmes for children.
+There are, of course, acceptable contexts for sound effects, such as quizzes, specially designed games and educational programs for children.

 Music’s primary function is mood.
-It can set the emotional tone for a programme or piece within a programme.
-Fun tunes in early educational programmes can stimulate young learners.
-Music may be fine as a method of arousal at the start of an e-learning programme, but background music is counterproductive.
-Research points towards NOT having background music in e-learning programmes as it results in sensory overload, reducing the effectiveness of the learning.
+It can set the emotional tone for a program or piece within a program.
+Fun tunes in early educational programs can stimulate young learners.
+Music may be fine as a method of arousal at the start of an e-Larning program, but background music is counterproductive.
+Research points towards NOT having background music in eLearning programm as it results in sensory overload, reducing the effectiveness of the learning.
 Matt Lobel (2008) highlights how taste in music is subjective and can be intrusive to the learning experience.

-So there is no simple answer to the question of whether text and/or audio should be used in e-learning programmes.
+So there is no simple answer to the question of whether text and/or audio should be used in eLearning programs.
 It depends on the audience.
 However, given constraints in budget, production skills and need, it would seem that text is still a basic and powerful medium that can be used in many learning contexts.
 Audio will continue to play an important role though.

-Audio can be a necessary component in learning when sounds themselves are the object of the learning e.g. recognising and analysing stethoscope sounds, taking inbound calls in a call centre, and listening to music or submarine sonar.
-However, audio is more often considered when the audience is seen as needing a supplement or alternative to text due to visual impairment, low levels of literacy, dyslexia or English being a second language – or simply where the target audience is not receptive to text.
+Audio can be a necessary component in learning when sounds themselves are the object of the learning e.g. recognizing and analyzing stethoscope sounds, taking inbound calls in a call center, and listening to music or submarine sonar.
+However, audio is more often considered when the audience is seen as needing a supplement or alternative to text due to visual impairment, low levels of literacy, dyslexia or English being a second language—or simply where the target audience is not receptive to text.

 On the issue of using text and audio together, it is better to use narrated audio for animated sequences, but text only for sequences under the user’s control.
 If you do use both, give the user the choice of switching the audio off.